Marian-Vittek/raspilot/README.md

 commands to the motors.
 The overall architecture is similar to that of the PX4.
 Specialised routines that manipulate the sensors are running in separate processes and are connected to the autopilot via Linux pipes.
-All systems run asynchronously and the input is read as it comes into the autopilot.
+Software runs asynchronously and the input is read as it comes.
 The autopilot itself runs an infinite loop at an adjustable frequency, usually 100Hz.
 Software that physically controls motors (or ESCs) runs in a separate process that is also connected through Linux pipes as well.
 It makes it easy to integrate specific ESC protocols or specific motor hardware.

-From a developer's point of view, the whole autopilot behaves like a library.
+From the user point of view, the whole autopilot behaves like a library.
 The main program initialises the autopilot and then executes a mission for the drone to follow.
 The mission is a C function coded by the user.
 It basically does what it wants to do and calls autopilot